 - Seismically retrofit bridges so they will be better able to withstand earthquakes.

-- Repair scour damage, a type of water erosion that can undermine bridge piers and abutments, and reduce the potential for future scour.
+- Repair scour damage and reduce the potential for future scour.

 The county aggressively seeks outside funding to help pay for bridge projects.
 In 2012, the county was selected to receive $4.1 million in federal grants to replace one bridge, Fifth Plain Creek Bridge, and to upgrade four other crossings.

 For more information on those bridge grants, watch this January 2013 CVTV video: